prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 3. If the date attributed by the Registry to the action for infringement pursuant to Rule 17.1(a) is within three months of the date attributed to the action for declaration of non -infringement the panel of the central division shall  stay all further proceedings in the action for a declaration.
 If the date attributed to the action for infringement is outside the said three month period there shall be no stay but the presiding judges of the central division and the local or regional di vision concerned shall consult to agree on the future progress of proceedings including the possibility of a stay of one action pursuant to Rule 295(f) .

-###### Rule 77 - Action for declaration of non -infringement and action for revocation
+###### Rule 77 - Action for declaration of non-infringement and action for revocation

-An action for declaratio n of non -infringement may be lodged together with an action for revocation of the patent in question.
+An action for declaration of non-infringement may be lodged together with an action for revocation of the patent in question.
 Fees shall be paid in accordance with both Rules  46 and Rules  70 and 74.

 ### SECTION  5 - ACTION FOR COMPENSATION FOR LICENCES ON THE BASIS OF ARTICLE  8 OF REGULATION (EU) N o 1257 /2012